-The Edox Grand Ocean Automatic Chronograph I (ref.
-01201-357RN-NIR) may look a bit cheesy with its gold-plating and the choice of relatively inexpensive self-winding movement, yet it looks almost like the next best thing for a person who can’t afford something more luxurious like, say, an Ulysse Nardin Monaco YS Maxi Marine diver.
+The Edox Grand Ocean Chronograph I may be the next best thing for a person who doesn’t want to spend (a lot) more on something more luxurious like, say, an Ulysse Nardin Monaco YS Maxi Marine diver.

-Before the Grand Ocean line was introduced, Edox’s top trump was the gorgeous Classe Royale series.
+Before Edox introduced the Grand Ocean line, their top collection was the gorgeous Classe Royale.

-The other problem, as another reviewer points it, is that time becomes almost unreadable in bright sunlight.
+The other problem, as another reviewer pointed, is that time becomes almost unreadable in bright sunlight.
 Its elegant hour and minute hands are too thin to provide adequate contrast.

 However, if you don’t plan to use the watch on your yacht, and do not live in Spain or Chile, these problems would possibly never bother you at all.